Tomb of the Unknown Soldier (Arlington National Cemetery): Dedication

-A special Army decoration, the Tomb of the Unknown Soldier Guard Identification Badge, is authorized for wear after passing a detailed test of 100 questions (from a pool of more than 300), a uniform test with two gigs (errors) or fewer (measured to the 1/64"), and a test on the guard-changing sequence.
+A special Army decoration, the Tomb of the Unknown Soldier Guard Identification Badge, is authorized for wear after passing a detailed test of 100 questions (from a pool of more than 300), a uniform inspection with two gigs (errors) or fewer (measured to 1/64"), and a test on the guard-changing sequence.
 After serving honorably for a period of nine months, and having passed the sequence of tests, a tomb guard is permanently awarded the Badge.
-Since the first award on February 7, 1958, fewer than 650 soldiers have completed training and been awarded this badge, including four women.
+Since the first award on 7 February 1958, fewer than 650 soldiers have completed training and been awarded this badge, including four women.
 A small number of tomb guard Identification Badges have also been retroactively awarded to soldiers who served as Guards before 1959.
 The Tomb Guard Identification Badge is the only badge awarded by the United States Army that can be revoked after a soldier has left the military.
 The Regimental Commander of the 3rd U.S. Infantry Regiment has the authority to revoke a badge from any Guard (past or present) for any act that would bring discredit upon the Tomb of the Unknowns.

-The badge was designed in 1956 and was first issued to members of the Honor Guard at the Tomb of the Unknowns on February 7, 1958.
+The badge was designed in 1956 and was first issued to members of the Honor Guard at the Tomb of the Unknowns on 7 February 1958.
 The badge was first issued only as a temporary wear item, meaning the soldiers could only wear the badge during their tenure as members of the honor guard.
 Upon leaving the duty, the badge was returned and reissued to incoming soldiers.
 In 1963, a regulation was enacted that allowed the badge to be worn as a permanent part of the military uniform, even after the soldier's completion of duty at the Tomb of the Unknowns.

-In keeping with the dedication Tomb Guards have made, 2021 served as a centennial commemoration for The Tomb of the Unknown Soldier.
-Throughout 2021, the cemetery held events leading up to the centennial ceremony on November 11, 2021.
+In keeping with the dedication to duty Tomb Guards have demonstrated, 2021 served as a centennial commemoration for The Tomb of the Unknown Soldier.
+Throughout 2021, the cemetery held events leading up to the centennial ceremony on 11 November 2021.
 The public was able to experience and participate in the commemorative events in many ways, both at the cemetery and virtually.

 Damage and repair to the Tomb Monument

-Cracking and weathering are causing concerns for the long-term preservation of the Tomb Monument.
+Cracking and weathering caused concerns for the long-term preservation of the Tomb Monument.
 A November 1963 report first recorded horizontal cracking of the monument's marble die block.
 Though this was the first time that the damage was documented, the report made it clear that the cracks had become visible some time before that date.